twisty147/Twisties-Cook-Book/README.md

    - **View All Recipes**: Link to view all available recipes.
    - **Update Account**: Link to the account update page.
    - **Index Page for Guests**
-      - If a user is not logged in, the page displays a welcoming message: "Welcome to Twisties Cookbook".
+      - If a user is not logged in, the page displays a welcoming message: "Welcome to **Twisties Cookbook**".
       - There should be a call-to-action button prompting guests to log in: "Log In to Explore Recipes".
    - **Section Header**: A heading titled "Featured Recipes" should be displayed in the center.
    - **Recipe Cards**: Each featured recipe should be shown in a card format, which includes: